theinventor/documarkr/README.md

 Documarkr is an open-source document signing platform similar to DocuSign, but with a streamlined feature set focused on the core electronic signature workflow.
 Built with Ruby on Rails 8 and Hotwire, it provides a modern, responsive experience for document signing needs.

+This was built 100% with AI, no human wrote a single line of code.

+STATUS: This app is mostly working for the happy path.
+The finalized PDF isn't currently looking super beautiful, but a few more hours with Claude and it can be.
+Might take a moment to get production email working, I only had it going in development so far.

 ## Features